Joint private tenancies and relationship breakdown

 Report the change to the council if you get housing benefit.

-universal credit - if you're working age
+universal credit if you're working age

-housing benefit - if you're pension age
+housing benefit if you're pension age

-Your benefits should be worked out based on your full rent if your ex is not paying the rent.
+Your benefits should be worked out based on your full rent if your ex is not paying rent.

-Asking for a tenancy in just your name
+Ask for a tenancy in your name

 Your landlord might give you a new tenancy.
-But they do not have to.

 If your ex agrees that you should stay while they move out, you could contact your landlord together.
-This could speed up the process.

 Income and credit checks